Topics:

 Storm Lake (incl Little Storm Lake)

 Water temperature is in the upper 70s.
 Channel Catfish - Fair: Try crawlers or cut bait on the bottom fished from shore in 2-8 feet of water.
-Walleye - Fair: Look for walleyes off shore: use crankbaits or a bottom bouncer rig near the dredge cuts.
+Walleye - Slow: Look for walleyes off shore: use crankbaits or a bottom bouncer rig near the dredge cuts.
 White Bass - Fair.
 Yellow Bass - Fair: Keepers are in the 9-inch range.

 Water temperatures are around 80 degrees in most area lakes.
 For more information, contact the Black Hawk District office at 712-657-2638.